matusm/Bev.Instruments.EplusE.EExx/README.md

 ## Notes

 Once instantiated, it is not possible to modify the object's `DevicePort`.
 However swaping  instruments on the same port may work.
-Properties like `InstrumentID` etc. will reflect the actual instrument only after a call to `ClearCache()`.
+Properties like `InstrumentID` etc. will reflect the actual instrument only when `NeverUseCache` is set to a call to `true`.

 ## Usage